i386x/pubdocs/Rust/README.md

   `main.rs`) and `rustc` will automatically gather all the necessary source files, compiles them and links them together.

+### Miri

+[Miri](https://github.com/rust-lang/miri) is a mid-level intermediate representation interpreter.
+It can run Rust programs and detect certain classes of undefined behavior.

 ## Lexical Elements

 Grammar: